Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Orchestration / interface / wearable AI / ecosystem control

-An orchestration and interaction layer bridging wearable logic, voice-first assistance, and ecosystem-level control.
+An orchestration and interaction candidate layer bridging wearable logic, voice-first assistance, and ecosystem-level control.

 wearableorchestrationproduct system